Could vaccine passports be used in theatres?

 Currently, any individual who has received either one or both doses of the Coronavirus vaccine receives a vaccination card.
 This vaccination card details the type of vaccine they’ve had, as well as dates and times, with all details going in their medical records.
 Essentially, once you’ve had a Coronavirus vaccine jab, you should in theory be immune to the virus.
 A vaccine passport would mean that, if you have had a dose of the Covid-19 vaccination, you’d be allowed to enter certain places of leisure, including theatres, pubs, restaurants and museums.

 At the moment, there are no vaccine passports in the United Kingdom.
-Those who have had the Coronavirus jab could have their status updated on the NHS Test and Trace app.
+Those who have had the Coronavirus jab should have their Covid status updated on the NHS Test and Trace app.

-Could theatres be given Covid certificates to open safely?
+Have theatres been given Covid certificates to open safely?